skishore/inkstone/README.md

 ### What's new

-The latest release of Inkstone is version 0.0.5.
-This version includes the option to **study traditional characters**!
-You can update by downloading the APK below again - your progress will carry over.
-From now on, the app version will be displayed on the main page.
-If you don't see it there below the "Inkstone" title, you're at version 0.0.4 or earlier.
+The app version that you're on is displayed on the main page below the "Inkstone" title.
+If you don't see it there, you're at version 0.0.4 or earlier.

+- Version 0.0.6 makes it possible to adjust scheduling settings freely.
+- Version 0.0.5 includes the option to **study traditional characters**.

 See the [Installing from binary](#installing-from-binary) section for updated APKs.